civicrm/civicrm-dev-docs/docs/extensions/publish.md

 -   share a useful feature or set of configurations with worthy nonprofit and community organizations

 While you could simply publish your extension to a web-based code repository like GitHub, publishing through the [CiviCRM Extensions Directory](http://civicrm.org/extensions) makes it easy for others to find and download it.
-Moreover, CiviCRM-native extensions which undergo a formal review can even be distributed in-application to CiviCRM sites running version 4.2 or greater.
+Moreover, CiviCRM extensions which undergo a formal review can even be distributed in-application to CiviCRM sites running version 4.2 or greater.

 The following instructions assume you will be publishing a CiviCRM-native extension (i.e., a CMS-agnostic extension).
 Instructions for CMS-specific extensions are similar; differences are noted in [Notes for CMS-specific extensions](#notes-for-cms-specific-extensions).